starterkits/frontend-starterkit/README.md

-Frontend StarterKit is a barebones framework with [gulp](http://gulpjs.com/) and [webpack](http://webpack.github.io/) fully configured for rapid development.
+Frontend StarterKit is a barebones framework with [gulp](http://gulpjs.com/) configured for rapid development.

-Webpack runs webpack-dev-server in development for on-the-fly compilation of source file changes.
-It can also compile assets for production.

 CoffeeScript, SCSS, Zurb Foundation, and Bower are installed and configured.